mnielsen/notes-on-writing/notes_on_writing.md

 > For most of my life I owned very little.

+Probably a surprise for most readers.
+Kelly is the author of books on technology -- not usually the kind of person we think of as owning little.
+So the surprise invites us in.
+Also, many of us have a complicated relationship to what we own, so it promises to provide an unusual perspective on a topic of broad interest.

 ### Opening sentence: "A Brief History of Time" (Hawking)

 > A well-known scientist (some say it was Bertrand Russell) once gave